 Acceleration band

-Tooling and proof throughput
+Tooling and review throughput

 Deeper review belongs in controlled diligence with proper legal and financial process.